 Now more than ever it’s critical for advertisers to be able to analyze, organize, and adapt to changing demands.
-Innovid analyzes more video advertising impressions across mobile, desktop, connected TVs, streaming devices and social platforms than any other company.
-The insights shared in the Innovid iQ dashboard are culled from every campaign run across the Innovid platform on a weekly basis.
-Weekly insights are generated based on an analysis of every global video advertising impression served on our platform, representing approximately one-third of all video investment in the US.
+Innovid analyzes more video advertising impressions across mobile, desktop, connected TVs, streaming devices, and social platforms than any other company.
+The insights shared in the Innovid iQ dashboard are culled from every campaign run across the Innovid platform on a monthly basis.
+Monthly insights are generated based on an analysis of every global video advertising impression served on our platform, representing approximately one-third of all video investment in the US.
 These insights provide a critical up-to-date snapshot of the current state of video advertising amidst the growing pandemic.

 - Impressions: The measurement of responses from a web server to a page request from the user browser.
 Innovid’s impression measurement is defined at ad render and does not include those filtered as general invalid traffic.